maaaashin324/wash-your-hands/README.md

 ### Initial Configuration

 As I told you above, you need to execute `yarn install` in order to download and install dependencies.
+That command runs expo.
+You should install [expo cli](https://docs.expo.io/).

 ## Developing